syrmaplibpos/Data-Science_C-JHU/Course1.md

 bulleted lists

-single dash and a space before the text
+single hyphen(dash), plus or asterisk. and a space before the text

 - text
 * text
++ text